 But now I have to pee.

 I bond with my new friends Sam, Anna, and Tim.
 We talk about life as we descend.
 When the paths get tough, we joke around.
 “We work out every day, but nothing prepared us for this,” Anna shares.
 Tim asks me if I’ll ever come back to Mt.
 Pulag.
 “Yes, but not soon,” I answer.
 Nikki, who injured her knee, is now limping.
-I take advantage of her pace by also walking slower, giving my legs less impact.
+I’m more than relieved to join her now slow pace.

-Five hours from the peak, we finally exit Ambangeg trail.
+Five hours after leaving the peak, we finally exit Ambangeg trail.
 We reward ourselves with street food sold by the natives of Kabayan, Benguet.
 On the long road back to Baguio, we proudly post photos on Instagram and Facebook, with captions that try to sum up our journey.

-Tim writes on his Facebook page, “I conquered Mt.
+Tim posts on his Facebook, “I conquered Mt.
 Pulag today.
 The truth is it conquered me.”